bekdepostan/unlogic/content/2014-03-20-unit-testing-houdini-plugins-with-nose-and-coverage.rst

 :title: Unit testing Houdini Python plugins with nose and coverage
 :date: 2014-03-20T00
 :modified: 2014-03-20 12
-:tags:
+:tags: houdini, programming, python

 We all know how important unit testing is, right?
 But often you wonder how can you test a not so straight forward tool.
-In this case we're talking about a Python script intended to run inside `Houdini <http://sidefx.com>`_.
+In this case we're talking about a Python script intended to run inside `Houdini <http://sidefx.com>`_ .
 In my specific case the python script is launched from a script on a node when the user clicks a button on the OTL.
 I want to run unit tests on this script, but the problem is that the script parses a set of nodes and does various things according to the